 - 9.5.
 Championship Round: At the end of four rounds of competition, the top two teams will compete in the championship round.
-The following procedure will be followed to determine which team will represent which side of the case for the championship round: - The team with the letter/numerical code that comes first alphabetically/numerically will be considered the "designated team." - A coin will be tossed and allowed to drop on the floor unimpeded by the State Tournament Coordinator or designee. - If the coin lands heads up, the designated team will represent the Plaintiff/Prosecution.
-If the coin lands tails up, the designated team will represent the Defense.
+The following procedure will be followed to determine which team will represent which side of the case for the championship round: - The higher ranked team will call the coin toss.
+The winner of the coin toss decides which side of the case they want to play.